entomb411/todo-app/notes.md

 - Mark tasks as uncompleted.
 - Set a priority level for tasks (e.g., low, medium, high).
 - Add optional logging.

+- Decide format of entries in todo list file.
+Probably use JSON.